777arc/textbook/content/frequency_domain.rst

 This one is called the convolution property because in the time domain we are convolving x(t) and y(t).
 You may not know about the convolution operation yet, so for now just imagine it like a cross-correlation.
 When we convolve time domain signals, it's equivalent to multiplying the frequency domain versions of those two signals.
 This is very different from just adding together two signals.
 When you add two signals, as we saw, nothing really happens, you just add together the frequency domain version.
 But when you convolve two signals, it's like creating a new third signal out of them.
 Convolution is the single most important technique in DSP, but for a reason we won't understand until we get into how filters work.

-But before we move on, to breifly explain why this property is so important, consider the situation in which you have one signal you want to receive, and there is an interfering signal next to it.
+But before we move on, to briefly explain why this property is so important, consider the situation in which you have one signal you want to receive, and there is an interfering signal next to it.

 .. image:: ../_static/two-signals.png
    :scale: 60 %